roshnidas/roshnidas/README.md

 ## 🚀 **About Me**

-Software Engineer with over 7 years of experience designing and delivering scalable, high-performing technology solutions, particularly in logistics and digital supply chain sectors.
-Skilled in Java, Spring, Spring Boot, and AWS, I specialize in building and optimizing resilient, distributed systems to enhance delivery efficiency and ensure seamless system performance at scale.
+I'm a Software Engineer with a few years of diving deep into building scalable, high-performing tech solutions.
+My toolkit's pretty solid with Java, Spring, Spring Boot, and AWS, and I really enjoy crafting resilient, distributed systems that help us deliver efficient products and ensure everything hums along perfectly.

-I have extensive experience in designing systems, crafting solutions that support complex workflows, integrate with diverse systems, and scale to accommodate large user bases and high transaction volumes.
+I thrive on turning tough problems into elegant system designs that support complex workflows, integrate beautifully with our existing tools, and scale up to handle any demand.

-My expertise spans Full-Stack Development, Backend Development, and DevOps, where I have designed and implemented fault-tolerant services, streamlined operations, and reduced technical debt in fast-paced, collaborative environments.

 ---